JetBrains/Qodana/topics/qodana-yaml.md

 This section will guide you through the necessary settings.

 <note>
-Configuration through <code>qodana.yaml</code> is only supported by Qodana.
-It is not supported by any other JetBrains products like IntelliJ IDEA or PhpStorm.
+The configuration saved in the <code>qodana.yaml</code> file affects only %product% linters and does not impact other products, such as IntelliJ IDEA or PhpStorm.
 </note>

 <warning>